 An institutional client typically consults with an Adviser at the outset of the Adviser-client relationship to establish customized investment guidelines applicable to the Adviser's management of the client's separate account, and such guidelines often vary significantly among institutional client separate accounts with the same investment objective.
 An SMA Program client typically selects (in its program agreement) an investment strategy for BIM to utilize in connection with its management of the client's account (e.g., U.S. large-cap equity, U.S. short-term taxable fixed income).
 As discussed in Item 8 ("Methods of Analysis, Investment Strategies and Risk of Loss") of this Brochure, SMA Program accounts following the same investment strategy typically are managed by BIM in accordance with a "target portfolio" (for equity securities) or "model guidelines" (for fixed income securities), subject to any reasonable investment restrictions imposed by clients.
-Therefore, SMA Program accounts following the same investment strategy typically hold the same or similar securities in accordance with the target portfolio or model guidelines, as applicable.
+Therefore, SMA Program accounts following the same investment strategy portfolio or model guidelines, as applicable.
 In addition, BIM typically effects equity transactions for SMA Program accounts with the program's designated broker-dealer, whereas an Adviser usually effects equity transactions for institutional separate accounts with a variety of broker-dealers.
 For additional information please refer to Item 12 ("Brokerage Practices") of this Brochure.